 Approval to conduct health research in Tanzania

 All proposed health research in Tanzania must get an Institutional Ethical approval at the host institution where the research will be based.
 In case there is no any Institutional Ethics Committee, the approval will be sought from the NatHREC.
-For all health researches involving external collaborators (non-Tanzanians), the researchers must apply for the Institutional Ethical Clearance as well as the National Ethics Clearance.
-Non-Tanzanian researchers are required by law to get Research Clearance and Research Permit from Tanzania Commission for Science and Technology (COSTECH) (www.costech.or.tz).
+For all health research involving external collaborators (non-Tanzanians), the researchers must apply for the Institutional Ethical Clearance as well as the National Ethics Clearance.
+Non-Tanzanian researchers are required by law to get Research Clearance and Research Permit from the Tanzania Commission for Science and Technology (COSTECH) (www.costech.or.tz).

 Protocols for Clinical trials to be conducted in Tanzania are reviewed by another specialized sub-committee, Clinical Trials Sub-Committee.
 This sub-committee has nine members, and meets monthly and reports to the NatHREC.
-Usually, clinical trial protocols are reviewed at the NatHREC level by the Clinical Trials Sub-Committee.
-However, clinical trials involving registration of new drugs or devices have in addition, to get a Clinical Trials Certificate from Tanzania Food and Drug Authority before the commencement of the study.
+Clinical trials are required to also obtain a Clinical Trials Certificate from Tanzania Food and Drug Authority (www.tfda.or.tz) before the commencement of the study.

 Standard Operating Procedures (SOPs)